ggplot methods initialize a ggplot object. They can be

 Differently to objects of other spectral classes, objects of class

 quantities.
-Thus, in the case of class object_spct
+Thus, in the case of class object_spct, the special

 to be converted into long form and indexed with a factor named